dhombs/verdaccio/wiki/plugins.md

 # Plugins

-Verdaccio is an plugabble aplication.
-Currently supports multiple plugins only for [Auhtentification](auth.md) but there are plans to [improve the plugin system](https://github.com/verdaccio/verdaccio/issues/169).
-If you are intested to develop your own plugin, read the [development](development.md) section.
+Verdaccio is a plugabble aplication.
+Currently there is only support for [Authentification](auth.md) but there are plans to [improve the plugin system](https://github.com/verdaccio/verdaccio/issues/169).
+If you are interested in developing your own plugin read the [development](development.md) section.

 ## Usage